 - Be sure your pillow is in a good position and your pajamas and bed covers are comfortably situated.
 Lie flat on your back.

 - Slowly contract your body one part at a time from your feet to your head.
 The key is to contract each part very consciously.
 All your attention is going to telling your body to contract and hold the contraction.
 First contract your feet, then lower legs, upper legs, buttocks, belly, back, chest, shoulders, arms, hands, neck, face, squeeze your eyes shut.

 - Hold the contraction of your entire body for 3 seconds.

 - Slowly relax one part at a time from your feet to your head.
-All your attention is going to telling body to relax one part at a time.
-First relax your feet, then lower legs, upper legs, buttocks, belly, back, chest, shoulders, arms, hands, neck, and last your face.
+All your attention is going to telling your body to relax one part at a time.
+First, relax your feet, then lower legs, upper legs, buttocks, belly, back, chest, shoulders, arms, hands, neck, and last your face.

 - Repeat the contraction/relaxation wave twice.

 Now don’t forget you’re going to have to do this for at least fourteen nights if you want to set a new sleep habit.

 First, be sure your bedroom is completely dark.